 9. ADVISOR FOR THE CHARGED STUDENT, OR STUDENT ORGANIZATION, OR GREEK ORGANIZATION by an Advisor of his/her or itstheir choosing and at his/her or itstheir expensea.
-If at any time during the Charged Student, Student Organization, or Greek Organization is the subject of a pending criminal matter arising from the same incident, the Charged Student, Student Organization, or Greek Organization Conduct process.

-(a) The Charged Student, or Student Organization, or Greek Organization may be accompanied may have an attorney as an Advisor provided that the attorney complies with the same restrictions imposed on any other Advisor.
+If at any time during the Charged Student, Student Organization, or Greek Organization is the subject of a pending criminal matter arising from the same incident, the Charged Student, Student Organization, or Greek Organization Conduct process. may have an attorney as an Advisor provided that the attorney complies with the same restrictions imposed on any other Advisor.